unahouExosite/docs/murano/guides/user-management.md

 ### Scenario: Application of User-storage and Endpoint-access-control

-We also support an endpoint for parking area managers to query info of a vehicle, such as parking time or license plate number.
-Each parking area manager can only see info of vehicles parked in his spaces.
+An endpoint for parking area managers to query info of a vehicle, such as parking time or license plate number, is also supported.
+Each parking area manager can only see info of vehicles parked in their spaces.

 ```lua
 -- Create endpoint 'GET query/{parkingAreaID}/parkingVehicle/{vehicleID}/info'